tbetcke/hpc_lecture_notes/_sources/2022-assignment_4.md

 You should compare at least five matrix-vector solvers: at least two of these should be iterative solvers, and at least one should be a direct solver.
 You should use some solvers from the Scipy library and some from PETSc.
-(You may optionally use additional solvers from other linear algebra libraries, but you do not need to do this to achieve high marks.)
+(You may optionally use additional solvers from other linear algebra libraries, but you do not need to do this to achieve high marks.
+You should use solvers from these libraries and do not need to implement your own solvers.)
 For two of the iterative solvers you have chosen to use, **repeat the comparisons with three different choices of preconditioner**.